 Here's where things get concerning: when AI models like ChatGPT start citing other AI-generated content, you create what researchers call "model collapse."
 AI trained on AI output produces increasingly degraded results—like making a photocopy of a photocopy until the text becomes unreadable.

 The Guardian investigation found that GPT-5.2 avoided citing Grokipedia on famous controversies like January 6 or the HIV/AIDS epidemic, where its errors are well-documented.
 Instead, it referenced the platform for obscure historical claims that are harder to verify.
-One example: false statements about historian Sir Richard Evans that The Guardian had already debunked.
+One example: false statements about historian that had already debunked.